Haroun (administration)

-Haroun, also called Fadhiweyn, and natively transliterated as Xarunta in Somali, was a government and headquarters of the Dervishes, headed by Faarax Mahmud Sugulle.
+The Haroun, administration, and natively transliterated as Xarunta in Somali, was a government and headquarters of the Dervishes, headed by Faarax Mahmud Sugulle.
 According to Claude Edward Marjoribanks Dansey, the political officer in the British Somali Coast Protectorate consisted of 400 individuals.
 The capture of the haroun was regarded as conceivably resulting in the Sayyid's surrender.
 In the third expedition, major Paul Kenna was tasked "by every means" to find where the haroun is.

 Background

 The Darawiish haroun was preceded by the Darawiish legal court tariqa (Maxkamadaha Darawiish) which existed among the Dhulbahante as early as 1895.
-"He acquired some notoriety by seditious preaching in Berbera in 1895, after which he returned to his tariga in Kob Faradod, in the Dolbahanta," according to the Official History of the operations in Somaliland 1901-1904.
+"He acquired some notoriety by seditious preaching in Berbera in 1895, after which he returned to his tariga in Kob Faradod, in the Dolbahanta," according to the Official History of the operations in Somaliland 1901–1904.

 The legal court Darawiish tariqa according to Douglas Jardine, was primarily engaged in settling legal disputes.
 This early Darawiish court tariqa was also described as friendly to the British government:

 he ... was regarded by the local Government as being on the side of law and order.
 From time to time he corresponded with the Vice-Consul at Berbera about tribal matters, and occasionally he would send down as prisoners to the Vice-Consular Court Somalis who had been guilty of criminal offences in the interior.
 Thus, he acquired very considerable influence over the tribesmen...